Protecting Entra ID SSO with SGNL

 SGNL - Token

-Integrating Azure AD Custom Authentication Extensions with SGNL
+Integrating Entra ID Custom Authentication Extensions with SGNL

-Integrating SGNL with Azure AD, for the purposes of securing SSO, relies on Azure AD Custom Authentication Extensions.
-Azure AD Custom Authentication Extensions enable Azure AD to make an outbound request that can be routed to SGNL, in order to determine whether a user should have access to a specific application at that point in time, or what roles, claims, or tags to include in their token.
+Integrating SGNL with Entra ID, for the purposes of securing SSO, relies on Entra ID Custom Authentication Extensions.
+Entra ID Custom Authentication Extensions enable Entra ID to make an outbound request that can be routed to SGNL, in order to determine whether a user should have access to a specific application at that point in time, or what roles, claims, or tags to include in their token.

-The steps to configure SGNL with Azure AD SSO are fairly straightforward.
-Azure includes a great guide for configuring Custom Authentication Extensions.
+The steps to configure SGNL with Entra ID SSO are fairly straightforward.
+Microsoft includes a great guide for configuring Custom Authentication Extensions.
 You’ll need a custom claim provider API endpoint to get started, the good news is that this can be easily deployed with our out of box connector, or code that you create inside of Azure Functions or Container Apps - a sample is included below:

 #r "Newtonsoft.Json"